Fab Filter Saturn – Saturation Perfection

-Hello and welcome to our hands on review of Saturn by Fabfilter.
-For those not familiar with the company, Fabfilter are an Dutch company well known for their stylish high end audio plugins.
-Saturn is a multi-band saturation effect that works similar to a typical multi-band compressor, but with a few extra tricks up its sleeve.
-The installation is fairly painless, and of course there is a demo version you can download now and play with to see if its for you.
+Hello and welcome to our hands-on review of Saturn by Fabfilter.
+For those not familiar with the company, the Dutch company Fabfilter are well known for its stylish high-end audio plugins.
+Saturn is a multi-band saturation effect that works similarly to a typical multi-band compressor but with a few extra tricks up its sleeve.
+The installation is fairly painless, and of course, there is a demo version you can download now and play with to see if it’s for you.

 A lot of guys might think of a distortion effect as maybe a guitar pedal, or something to mess up your lead synth lines with.
 Sure, Saturn is capable of doing all that silly stuff, but for me what immediately got me interested was the signal saturation potential.

-Here’s a mixing trick for all you new guys – one of the best ways to add large console vibe is to add very subtle distortion to your tracks, almost like a sprinkling of goodness somewhere towards the end of the signal chain.
-Distortion has a way of gluing all your channel effects and EQ together nicely, and when used correctly is should almost be transparent.
-Just by inserting Saturn in default mode you get a nice amount of colouring straight away.
+Here’s a mixing trick for all you new guys – one of the best ways to add a large console vibe is to add very subtle distortion to your tracks, almost like a sprinkling of goodness somewhere towards the end of the signal chain.
+Distortion has a way of glueing all your channel effects and EQ together nicely, and when used correctly it should almost be transparent.
+Just by inserting Saturn in default mode, you get a nice amount of colouring straight away.
 The trick is to split the bands in the right places.
-This is totally dependant on your signal, but with a bit of practise it wont take you long to judge the best places to put your crossover points.
+This is totally dependent on your signal, but with a bit of practice, it won’t take long to judge the best places to put your crossover points.

-For instance, a rock bass track might get split at 120hz so you can add some warm tube saturation to the low end, and maybe a crunch amp saturation to the high end to bring out some of the growl.
-A synth line might get split 4 or 5 times if its quite a complex wave form.
-Vocals perhaps split at 100hz and 2k, allowing you to saturate the mid range and apply a little high end boost.
+For instance, a rock bass track might get split at 120hz so you can add some warm tube saturation to the low end, and maybe a crunch amp saturation to the high end to bring out some of the growls.
+A synth line might get split 4 or 5 times if it’s quite a complex waveform.
+Vocals perhaps split at 100hz and 2k, allowing you to saturate the mid-range and apply a little high-end boost.
 Keep it subtle though – if you can hear it, you’ve probably gone too far.

-Of course Saturn is more then a transparent channel saturation effect, way more in fact.
+Of course, Saturn is more than a transparent channel saturation effect, way more in fact.

-You get a massive a toolbox of distortion models.
-Saturn has 16 (!!) distortion models you can choose from in fact, everything from clean through to distructo stupidity.
-The before mentioned split crossover points allow you to set up to 6 bands total if you wish, each having their own EQ, compressor and sat models – you simply click on the top of the screen to add crossover split points.
+You get a massive toolbox of distortion models.
+Saturn has 16 (!!) distortion models you can choose from, in fact, everything from clean through to distructo stupidity.
+The before-mentioned split crossover points allow you to set up to 6 bands total if you wish, each having its own EQ, compressor and sat models – you simply click on the top of the screen to add crossover split points.
 The background gives you a spectrum view of the signal, and each band changes from dark to bright red depending on how much oomph you give it.
-You can put the plugin in wide mode for extra screen real estate, though it would be cool if you could go full screen like the amazing Pro-Q2.
+You can put the plugin in wide-mode for extra screen real estate, though it would be cool if you could go full screen like the amazing Pro-Q2.

 Also, nearly unnoticed at the button at the bottom of the GUI, is the small button labelled Modulation.
 Once you open the special little interface area you can really bring the effect to life.
-You’ll find a plethora of LFOs, XY controllers, MIDI CC and envelope generators to choose from – each with really simple drag and drop cabling system making set-up a breeze.
-This is taken from their Twin-2 synthesizer instrument, and really brings a new dimension to what is traditionally a fairly basic effect.
+You’ll find a plethora of LFOs, XY controllers, MIDI CC and envelope generators to choose from – each with a really simple drag-and-drop cabling system making set-up a breeze.
+This is taken from their Twin-2 synthesizer instrument and really brings a new dimension to what is traditionally a fairly basic effect.

 In the studio

 I used Saturn as a guitar amp for a track as an alternative to Guitar Rig 5, it was great.
-None of the fuzzy digitalness you’d expect form a plugin like this.
+None of the fuzzy digitalness you’d expect from a plugin like this.
 It doesn’t model guitar cabinets at all, so I coupled it with RedWirez MixIR2 to provide the cabinet impulses.
-I was going for a Richard Z Kruspe style modern wall of guitar tone, and the results were brilliant.
-Very controllable dynamics and the results cut through the mix a little better then using the amp sim I originally had inserted.
+I was going for a Rammstein/Richard Z Kruspe-style modern wall of guitar tone, and the results were brilliant.
+Very controllable dynamics and the results cut through the mix a little better than using the amp sim I originally had inserted.